joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-09-13-tour-de-riddler.md

 - if I start third I stay in third if the person in fourth is not on the team ($p=1/3$),
 - if I start last I stay last."

-According to this logic, they're expected score is
+According to this logic, their expected score is

 $$\langle S\rangle = \frac{5 + (1/3\times 3 + 2/3\times 2) + (1/3\times 2 + 2/3\times 1) + 1)}{4} =29/12 \approx 2.41 $$